Fun Costume Ideas for Every Month of the Year

 America’s day for the Declaration of Independence (America’s Birthday).
 On this day people may choose to wear the costumed dress of this time period (1776) for parades, portrayal of political events, theatre productions, street parties, and private functions.
 The late evening brings firework displays sponsored by local governments or private organizations.
 Personal fireworks are also enjoyed by individuals.

-Halloween - Ghosts and Goblins
+Halloween - Ghosts, Goblins, and Gothics

 October 31 – Halloween